The Web Developer’s SEO Checklist

 This is why Google prefers Accelerated Mobile Pages (AMPs).
 This alternate version of your website is typically displayed as a more simplified version of your site.
 Above everything else, they prioritize adjusting to your screen’s size and loading your web pages as fast as possible.

 7. Optimize images

 Most web developers install plugins for a WordPress website to optimize the site’s images for them.
 The right image optimization plugin will make sure that your image is compressed enough that your site will load faster.
 However, at the same time, it maintains the quality of your image so that the viewers can still clearly identify it.
 It helps you achieve the perfect balance, that’s why plugin installation is on this SEO Checklist for web developers as well.

 What’s on your list?

 In the end, each website is different.
 What works for your SEO Experts and web developers might not work for others.
-Each company’s SEO goals and priorities vary, so it’s best to adjust your SEO Checklist for web developers accordingly.
+Each company’s SEO goals and priorities vary.
+For instance, some may prioritize implementing site revamp and migration techniques to boost SEO, so it’s best to adjust your SEO Checklist for web developers accordingly.
 Let us know what’s on your list.
 Add a comment below!